SiobhanP1/nature-quiz/README.md

 9. Click on 'Next Question'.
 The user notices a 'Well done' message appear with their final score.
 10. Read the message and final score.

 ### Fixed Bugs

+Add one more fixed bug?

+* One of the radio button and label answer option pairs split onto separate lines when viewing on a small mobile screen.
+This was fixed by enclosing each radio button and label pair in a span and giving each a property of display: inline-block.

 ### Supported Screens and Browsers

+Add devices it has been tested on

+* The site was designed mobile-first.
+Responsive units were used for positioning and sizing throughout, with few exceptions.
+* The website has not been tested on browsers other than Chrome.

 ## Deployment

 ### Via Gitpod

+Follow the following steps to open up the site in Gitpod:

+1. Go to the site https://github.com/ in a browser.
+2. Open the 'SiobhanP1/nature-quiz' repository.
+3. Click on the 'Gitpod' button to open up a workspace.
+4. In the terminal, enter the command `python3 -m http.server`.
+5. A small window will pop up.
+6. Select 'Open in browser' to open the site in a new tab.

 ### Via Github Pages

+This site was deployed via Github Pages by doing the following:

+1. Open the 'SiobhanP1/nature-quiz' repository in Github.
+2. Select 'Settings'.
+3. Select 'Pages' from the sidebar.
+4. Go to the Source drop-down menu and select the 'Deploy from Branch' option.
+5. On the Branch drop-down menu, select 'Main'.
+6. Click on the 'Save' button.
+7. Wait, then refresh the page to see the site link.

+The live link is ...

 ## Credits
 ### Images